Course Coordinator:Cherie Wells (cwells@usc.edu.au) School:School of Health - Physiotherapy

 | Product: | Placement performance | |||||||||||||||||||||

-| Format: | A minimum of 60 hours of clinical placement will be scheduled in association with this course. - Placement timing, location, and hours will be variable according to individual allocation. - Students will receive allocations at least 6 weeks before placements are scheduled to commence via SONIA.
-The placement assessment consists of three elements: Part A. Slide sheet and hoist transfer competency before placement (contributes 5%) Part B. Clinical educator assessment of student performance on placement (contributes 15%) Part C. Student placement workbook (contributes 5%) - includes clinical experience log and reflective survey, due one week after scheduled placement, submitted online as per instructions on CANVAS Students must achieve at least 50% with Part B (clinical educator assessment) to pass the course and progress to clinical placements in years 3 and 4. |
+| Format: | A minimum of 60 hours of clinical placement will be scheduled in association with this course.
+Placement timing, location, and hours will be variable according to individual allocation communicated via SONIA.
+The placement assessment consists of 2 elements: Part A. Clinical educator assessment of student performance on placement (contributes 15%) which will be automatically submitted via Pebble Pad workbook that is shared with the placement coordinator.
+Part B. Student placement workbook (contributes 5%) - includes clinical experience log and reflective survey, submitted online as per instructions on CANVAS, due one week after completion of placement.
+Students must achieve at least 50% with the placement assessment (including the clinical educator component) to pass the course and progress to clinical placements in years 3 and 4. |

 |||||||||||||||||||||